 Aesthetic Consistency / Clarity

 Many (if not all) of the projects displayed on this site are labours of love, the result of hours and hours of careful consideration, thought, planning and execution.
 So naturally, a goal of mine has always been to present them in a way that compliments their content without distracting from the core of what they do.
 Often times I will take my own product photography for any tangible items that make the cut such as yearbooks and other print work, however I often utilize clean, simple .psd mockups to showcase my work.
 This promotes consistent, enticing imagery and ultimately leads viewers to individual project pages where I can showcase more straight-to-the-point screenshots and display images without the fluff.
 I try and showcase as much process as possible in these images, although this is an area of improvement that I am actively working to be better at.
 The colour selections for showcase images are often directly taken from the palettes of each respective project.
-I use a font (Proxima Rounded) for the page that reflects my generally playful, rounded design stylings and utilize font spacing at the golden ratio that aides users in ease-of-reading.
+I use a font (Proxima Rounded) for the page that reflects my generally playful, rounded design stylings and utilize font spacing at the golden ratio to maintain ease of reading.

 Discoverability / Usability